nimzi/FunctionalProgramming/README.md

 I share much of [James Sinclar](https://jrsinclair.com/articles/2019/what-i-wish-someone-had-explained-about-functional-programming/)'s very well worded perspective on FP.
 However, here I focus on practical aspects where the article may as well have been titled "Software Engineering with functional flavor" or "Benefits of FP in Software Engineering" or even something like "Functional Patterns in Real Software".
 Who knows?
 Good titles are hard to come up with just like the good abstractions 😊 ...
 Hold that thought.

-## How syntax and semantics promote functional thought process
+## How programming language design promotes functional thought process

 So, I just said that OO and FP are more complementary than they are in conflict and I stand by that assertion.
-However, contrasting **syntax** that is **typically** associated with OO is a good point to start our journey.
-Of course there is no avoiding of picking a target language for this "exercise" in contrast and I will start with an ML derivative such as (OCaml, F#) and will contrast it with something from the variety of the likes of  C# or Java or, say, Python and Javascript.
+However, contrasting **syntax** and **semantics** that are **typically** associated with OO is a good point to start our journey.
+Naturally there is no avoiding of picking a target language for this comparison and I will start with an ML derivative such as (OCaml, F#) and will contrast it with something from the variety of the likes of  C# or Java or, say, Python and Javascript.

 > A brief introduction to MLs can be found [here](https://thomasbandt.com/fsharp-introduction) and a longer one [here](https://fsharpforfunandprofit.com/).